Canon P Review: The Best Value LTM Rangefinder?

 The Sweet Spot: 50mm Gems

-Canon 50mm f:1.4
+Canon 50mm f:1.4 LTM aka the Japanese Summilux

 If you are looking for value, 50mm lenses are still the most affordable entry point.